nextcloud/news/CONTRIBUTING.md

 To test the codestyle you can run `make phpcs`.

 For linting JavaScript, a [jshint file](https://github.com/nextcloud/news/blob/master/js/.jshintrc) is used that is run before compiling the JavaScript

+### Developer Certificate of Origin (DCO)
+When you commit your change, remember to sign off that you adhere to [DCO requirements](https://developercertificate.org/) as described by [Probot](https://probot.github.io/apps/dco/).

+### Change log
+Before you create a pull request, please remember to add an entry to [CHANGELOG.md](https://github.com/nextcloud/news/blob/master/CHANGELOG.md), using the format [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).